videochat-extension/videochat-extension/README.md

 **This is a browser extension that adds a bunch of cool stuff to the [Chat Roulette website](https://videochatru.com).**

-**It can be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/alchldmijhnnapijdmchpkdeikibjgoi). (currently pending review).
-English and Russian locales available.**
+**It can be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/alchldmijhnnapijdmchpkdeikibjgoi).
+English and Russian locales are available.**

 <img src="https://cdn.discordapp.com/attachments/612424362946985987/891630030294229042/unknown.png">